ethereum/hive/docs/clients.md

 the container is created, hive simply runs the entry point defined in the `Dockerfile`.

 For all client containers, hive waits for TCP port 8545 to open before considering the client ready for use by the simulator.
-If the client container does not open this port within a certain timeout, hive assumes the client has failed to start.
+This port is configurable as`HIVE_CHECK_LIVE_PORT`, and can be disabled with `0`.
+When enabled, if the client container does not open this port within a certain timeout, hive assumes the client has failed to start.

 Environment variables and files interpreted by the entry point define a 'protocol' between the simulator and client.
 While hive itself does not require support for any